Back to Colorado

 Passed [*]

-Plain English: The amendment changes the requirement for property to qualify for a tax exemption, stating that it must have been used for low-income housing for at least five years instead of just having been developed for such use.
+Plain English: This amendment changes the rule so that a property must have been used for low-income housing for at least five years to qualify for tax exemptions.

 Bill History